|What is the best stitch for:||Suggested Stitch Length (mm)||Stitches Per Inch|

 Most sewing is done in the 2.0 to 2.5 range.
 If you are foundation paper piecing, you may want to decrease your stitch length so that the paper tears away easier.
 Top stitching and quilting are usually done in the 3.0 to 3.5 range.
 Basting and gathering stitches are the longest, from 4.0 – 5.0.

-What should a straight stitch look like?
+What does a straight stitch look like?

 Why is my zigzag stitch sewing straight?